0n0w1c/electric-grid/readme.md

 Build a main power grid using huge poles, to operate similar to a main bus.
 Transformators separate the high voltage main bus from low voltage distribution, think splitters.
 Medium, big and huge poles transmit power, function is similar to that of belts.
-Small poles and substations function as the inserters.
+Small poles and substations function as inserters.